YosiZiv/yosi-ziv-3-6-2020/README.md

 ### Work Flow:
-after reading cerfully the assigment request i start to plan a full cache strategy. since their is no server couldnt make global server cache request so i use browser localstorage.
+after reading cerfully the assigment request i start to plan a full cache strategy. since their is no server on this simple web app i couldnt make global cache system with redis or etc, i use browser localstorage for per user local-storage on browser. its still very useful to load off request from api and fast result on cache match.

 ### Techologies architecture
 Web application writting in html css3 javascript with React framework